UoB-HPC/benchmarks/namd/README.md

 We use compilers as follows:

 - TX2: Arm is 20% faster than GNU!
-- BDW: GNU is 6% faster than Intel
+- BDW: GNU and Intel are similarly fast.
 - SKL: Intel gives 5% better performance than GNU.
-- KNL: Intel, because the KNL version uses Intel intrinsics
+- KNL: Intel, because the KNL version uses Intel intrinsics.

 On TX2, we use `cray-fftw`, since ArmPL produces invalid results.
 When switching back to ArmPL for further test, note the following changes from [the Arm NAMD build guide](https://developer.arm.com/products/software-development-tools/hpc/resources/porting-and-tuning/building-namd-with-arm-compiler):